-The aggregate cost of the Infrastructure Program for fiscal years 1985-2026, which has been, and is expected to be, met from federal, state, and local funds, is currently estimated at \$47.8 billion.
-The State's share of such cost, estimated at \$23.2 billion, has been and is expected to be funded from transportation related taxes, fees and revenues deposited in the Special Transportation Fund, as described below, and from the proceeds of special tax obligation bonds.
-The portion of State program costs not financed by special tax obligation bonds is estimated at \$858 million and includes the expenses of the Infrastructure Program which either are not sufficiently large or do not have a long enough life expectancy to justify the issuance of long-term bonds.
+The aggregate cost of the Infrastructure Program for fiscal years 2018-2027, which has been, and is expected to be, met from federal, state, and local funds, is currently estimated at \$19.4 billion and includes over \$8.9 billion in federal funds.
+The State's share of such cost, estimated at \$10.3 billion, has been and is expected to be funded from transportation related taxes, fees and revenues deposited in the Special Transportation Fund, as described below, and from the proceeds of special tax obligation bonds.
+The portion of State program costs not financed by special tax obligation bonds is estimated at \$173 million and includes the expenses of the Infrastructure Program which either are not sufficiently large or do not have a long enough life expectancy to justify the issuance of long-term bonds.
 Such expenses include liquid resurfacing, minor bridge repairs, highway maintenance activities, safety activities, and other minor transportation improvements.